marschall/memoryfilesystem/README.md

 [ShrinkWrap NIO.2](http://exitcondition.alrubinger.com/2012/08/17/shrinkwrap-nio2/) seems to be mainly targeted at interacting with a ShrinkWrap archive instead of simulating a file system.

 ### What JDK profile does it require?
 It should work on compact1.
 Below is the jdeps output.
-We only Full JRE package we depend on is javax.annotation and that is only for documentation purposes (@PreDestroy).
+The only Full JRE package we depend on is javax.annotation and that is only for documentation purposes (@PreDestroy).
 If that annotation is not present everything should still work.

 ```
    com.github.marschall.memoryfilesystem (classes)